inner-outer-space/nyc-collisions-analytics/README.md

 # nyc-collisions-analytics

 This repository contains my final project for the [Data Engineering Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
-The course covered a varitey of data engineering topics and tools including docker, terraform, dbt, dlt, google cloud platform, spark, and kafka. <br/>
+The course covered a varitey of data engineering topics and tools including docker, terraform, dbt, dlt, google cloud platform, spark, and kafka.
+A big thanks to Alexey Grigorev and his team for the wonderful work they do sharing information and creating community.<br/>

 My course notes and homework can be found here: [DE Zoomcamp 2024 Repo](https://github.com/inner-outer-space/de-zoomcamp-2024). <br/>